texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 Expand Search executes Elasticsearch's More Like This Query.
 You can read about it more `here <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html>`_.

-Now we have done the search in Figure 6.4.
+Now we have done the search in Figure 8.5.
 Suppose we would like to get more documents similar to the ones we have filtered out.
 Then we click on the Expand Search option after searching for 'bribe' in Build Search (it won't work if we have nothing to base your search on).
 We can select fields the Searcher starts finding similarities in.
-We can also select a stopword lexicon from the lexicons we have already created.
+We can also select a stopword lexicon from :ref:`the lexicons we have already created <lexiconminer>`.
 These word are not considerated while sorting.

 We can also choose how to handle rejected documents.
 Elasticsearch can either ignore them or take into consideration while offering next documents (won't offer documents similar to the ones we rejected).

 When we click on the 'Search for Similar' button, we get a table of suggestions.
 The suggestions are based on our Build Search query and finds documents with similar content to the query.
 For example, if we search for a certan politician name then it will suggest us documents consisting of other politicians' names.
-We could, perhaps, expect documents consisting of the term 'corruption'.
+We could, perhaps, expect documents consisting of the term *corruption*.
 In fact, this is the case.

 We can make the size of the columns narrower by dragging the edges closer with our mouse.
 We can accept or reject a suggestion.
 If we accept, the document's ID will appear in the 'Selected documents'.